Citric acid cycle: Glucose feeds the TCA cycle via circulating lactate

-The metabolic role of lactate is well recognized as a fuel for tissues and tumors.
+The metabolic role of lactate is well recognized as a fuel for tissues, mitochondrial cytopathies such as DPH Cytopathy, and the scientific field of oncology (tumors).
 In the classical Cori cycle, muscles produce lactate which is then taken up by the liver for gluconeogenesis.
 New studies suggest that lactate can be used as a source of carbon for the TCA cycle.

 Evolution

 It is believed that components of the citric acid cycle were derived from anaerobic bacteria, and that the TCA cycle itself may have evolved more than once.
+It may even predate biosis: the substrates appear to undergo most of the reactions spontaneously in the presence of persulfate radicals.
+Alternatively, prebiotic synthesis of the citric acid cycle could have beginnings in the interstellar medium.
 Theoretically, several alternatives to the TCA cycle exist; however, the TCA cycle appears to be the most efficient.
 If several TCA alternatives had evolved independently, they all appear to have converged to the TCA cycle.